Credit Hour Requirement

 - 36 semester credits earned at ACE.

-- 84 credits earned either at an accredited institution outside of ACE, earned as electives at ACE, earned as CLEP credit, or earned through prior learning assessment.
+- 84 credits earned at an accredited institution outside of ACE, earned as electives at ACE, earned as CLEP credit, or earned through prior learning assessment.

 - 30 of these credits are required to be fulfilled in accordance with the general education policy.

 Certificate in Transition to Teaching/Masters of Arts in Teaching

 MAT/T2T students at the American College of Education must pass three benchmarks during their coursework to advance to student teaching.
 Students who are not able to pass the benchmarks will be scheduled for non-licensure tracks which will allow them to earn a degree but not receive a teaching license.

 ACE requires for all Masters of Arts in Secondary Teaching and Certificate in Transition to Teaching in Secondary Education students to successfully take and pass their required content area test(s) prior to the start of their fifth term at ACE.
 If ACE does not receive proof of official passing scores prior to a student starting their fifth term, the student will be administratively withdrawn from the program.
 Information about approved tests can be found on the Indiana Department of Education’s website.